daniel-gallagher/splunk-updater/README.md

 # splunk-updater
 Automate downloading the latest Splunk installer

 This script will find the most recent version, download it, and verify the md5sum of the installer.
-THe optional '-i' switch will install the update over top of the existing installation and then will restart Splunk services after accepting the license agreement.
+The optional '-i' switch will install the update over top of the existing installation and then will restart Splunk services (as 'splunk' user) after accepting the license agreement.

 *currently only working for Ubuntu/Debian environments*